This Simple Chickpea Salad Layered Salad in a Mason Jar will have you wondering why you haven’t jumped onto the meal prep wagon a long time ago.

 Wheat berries are the whole grain form of wheat and are high in fiber and protein.

-Nope, I’ve never had them before I made this recipe.
+Nope, I’ve never eaten them before I made this recipe.
 But now I’m a wheat berry fan!
 They have a nutty taste and texture.